 How not to run out of disk space

 There are three main consumers of disk space.
-First IIS has logging turned on by default.
-Secondly, GpsGate Server has Info level logging turned out by default.
-And thirdly the database, which stores unlimited history by default.
+First, IIS has logging turned on by default.
+Second, GpsGate Server has Info level logging turned out by default.
+And third, the database stores unlimited history by default.
 Those are the three things to control to limit disk usage to a fixed size.

 1. Turn off IIS native logging and delete existing log files

 You do not need the IIS logging.
 Turn it off and delete any old IIS log files.
 In a production system, the IIS log files can consume as much disk space as your database.
 And it is of no use.